ywchanna2001/Infinity_TourLanka/BackEnd/README.md

 1) first you need to create virtual environment using this code : python -m venv .venv

-2) Activate Virtual Environment using: .venv\Scripts\activate      For Windows .\venv\bin\activate # For Linux/Mac
+2) Activate Virtual Environment using:
+      # For Windows : .venv\Scripts\activate
+      # For Linux/Mac : .\venv\bin\activate

-3) You ned to install requirements.txt file using this code : pip install -r requirements.txt
+3) You need to install requirements.txt file  :
+      # using this code : pip install -r requirements.txt

-4) run the program using: uvicorn app.main:app --reload
+4) run the program using:
+      # using this code : uvicorn app.main:app --reload

-Now you run the backend server.
+Now you run can the backend server.

 # Usage
 Open your browser and navigate to http://localhost:8000 to access the application.